KevinGit9/Dependency-Search/README.md

 Export the list of projects containing the specified dependency.
 Gain insights, track dependencies, and make informed decisions when managing and maintaining your software projects.

-Preparations
+###Preparations
 You need to setup a local MongoDB before you can use this project Download MongoDB from the official MongoDB website (https://www.mongodb.com/).
 Download MongoDB as service and keep the default settings.
-Create a database using the connectionstring, database name, collection name which can be found in the code.
+Create a database using the connectionstring, database name, collection name that can be found in the code.

-# How does it work?
+## How does it work?

 1. Pull Docker Containers
 Start by pulling the Docker containers you want to be able to search dependencies on. (note that this tool will create sboms for *ALL* your local docker containers)